gcapes/git-course/03-branching.md

 ```
 One popular model is to have:

--   A release branch, representing a released version of the code.
+- A release branch, representing a released version of the code
 - A master branch, representing the most up-to-date stable version of the
-code.
+code
 - Various feature and/or developer-specific branches representing
-work-in-progress, new features etc.
+work-in-progress, new features etc

-For example,
+For example:

 ```
       0.1        0.2    0.3